atlas-open-data-docs/WoW/content/data/index.md

 The evolution of the ATLAS Open Data and the tuple structure from the [8 TeV release](http://opendata.cern.ch/search?page=1&size=20&experiment=ATLAS&collision_energy=8TeV&collision_type=pp) in 2016 to the [13 TeV release](./files.md) are depicted below:

+---

+## More Data
+After a [review of the usage of the 8 TeV dataset](https://cds.cern.ch/record/2624572) around the world (2018), ATLAS decided to make public **10 times** more data with centre-of-mass energy at 13 TeV (2020).

+Multiple interactions show that educators and students want to design and perform more complex tasks and physics.
+To match the request, ATLAS also increase the number and type of simulated data, so-called signals and backgrounds that allow to study *common* Standard Model and also Beyond Standard Model

 ![](http://opendata.atlas.cern/release/2020/documentation/datasets/pictures/fig_13a.png)

+&nbsp;

+## More Information
+But, *more data* is no the only improvement: more **information** is also part of the updates.
+ATLAS Open Data designs a richer dataset adding new particles (*photons*), objects (e.g. *Large-R jets*) and variables that allow to replicate searches for New Physics, systematic variations and the re-discovery of the Higgs boson in other decays modes

+###
 ![](http://opendata.atlas.cern/release/2020/documentation/datasets/pictures/fig_13c.png)

+&nbsp;

 ---